quicken/aws-meerkat/README.md

 ## Environment Variables

-#### BITBUCKET_USERNAME
+#### GIT_PASSWORD

-The username that is used to connect to the bitbucket API.
+The password that is used to connect to the git provider.
+For GitHub this is a Personal Access Token with permission to read commits.

+#### GIT_PROVIDER (optional)

+The service hosting the repository.
+Valid values are "bitbucket" or "github".
+The default is: github

-#### BITBUCKET_PASSWORD
+#### GIT_USERNAME

-The password that is used to authenticate with the bitbucket API.
+The username that is used to connect to the git provider.

 #### DB_TABLE (optional)